DBMagik/simple-weather/README.md

+# DA Response was great with no failures (Will try to cause failures in the future, just needed to build a codebase in C# first)

 # Blazor Weather App

 A simple weather application built with Blazor Server that displays current weather information using the OpenWeatherMap API.